 The Graig Campus is the largest of the five campuses of Coleg Sir Gâr and is based close to the village of Pwll on the South West Wales coast in Llanelli.
 With views over the neighbouring Gower peninsula, the Campus is a great place to study with a range of well-resourced teaching facilities and the Hwb, a contemporary designed, student area for personal support and learning.

-Within the Hwb are a range of learner support functions such as learner mentors, a careers suite, help with literacy and numeracy development and the admissions unit.
-Upstairs houses a social area for students to relax which is adjacent to a Starbucks Coffee Shop and the campus Library which contains a comprehensive range of books, magazines, papers, journals and IT equipment.
+Within the Hwb are a range of learner support functions such as learner mentors, a careers office, counselling suite, learning pods and the Student Union.
+Upstairs houses a social area for students to relax which is adjacent to a Starbucks Coffee Shop and the campus Library which contains a comprehensive range of e-resources, books, magazines, papers, journals and IT equipment.

 There is a great feeling of community and vitality at the campus brought about by a mix of enthusiastic students studying different disciplines.
 They are nurtured, cared for and guided by dedicated and experienced members of staff who help them reach their maximum potential, enabling them to move to their next stage of learning, whether it is at college, university, employment or self-employment.

 Also based at the campus is Sir Gâr 6, the College’s A-Level facility which includes the More Able and Talented (MAT) programme and the Sports Academy which provides sporting opportunities for elite athletes in a range of sports.
 There are specialised facilities to support education, learning and training in a number of Curriculum Areas.
 These include:

-All classrooms are well-equipped with wifi technology for learning.
-The campus is the main centre for AS and A level courses as well as, access to higher education, creative industries, sport, public services, engineering, computing, business, health and social care, art and design and hair and beauty.
+All classrooms are well-equipped with Wi-Fi technology for learning.
+The campus is the main centre for AS and A level courses as well as, access to higher education, creative industries, sport, public services, engineering, computing, business, travel and tourism, health and social care and hair and beauty.

 Jobs Well Campus – Carmarthen School of Art